 The company’s efforts don’t always include construction of new towers.
 In summer 2011, representatives first began talking with directors of the Wardsboro church about using the building’s steeple as an antenna.

-Plans call for placing six panel antennas within the steeple, with state documents saying those antennas "will not extend vertically or horizontally from the structure or increase the surface area of the structure."
+Plans call for placing six panel antennas within the steeple, with state documents saying those antennas "will not extend vertically or horizontally from the structure or increase the surface area of the structure.

-The idea sounded
+The idea sounded good to church trustees.

 "We thought, ‘Well, why not,’" Perkins said, recalling those early discussions.
 "This is a good thing to do -- to provide people with broadband."